Madeira has developed a number of traditions that have stood the test of time.

 Red and White Teams

 This celebration, which used to take place on Miss Madeira’s birthday (May 19), now takes place on a surprise date in spring.
-It always ends with strawberries and ice cream on The Oval.
+Fun games, good food and great fellowship are a marker of the day and it always ends with strawberries and ice cream on the Oval.

 13 Red Roses

 The 13 red roses carried by every Madeira graduate on Commencement Day symbolize the 13 original students who enrolled in Miss Madeira’s School in 1906.

 The Halloween Parade is a hilarious display of girls and teachers in costume.
 The tradition dates back to the early 1990s.
 Every year students and faculty compete in categories like best costume, funniest costume, and most original costume.

 Seniors share what they are thankful for at the All School Meeting prior to Thanksgiving Break.
 Former headmistress Dr. Elisabeth Griffith instituted the tradition.